jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch1.md

 ----

 In this case, Vandham grew up to be much like his former self back in Alrest, although they could have been hundreds or thousands of years apart—and maybe many more Vandhams were born and had died in-between.

+> It turned out to be less simple than that: Guernica Vandham is technically a descendant of Noah and Mio 😬

 ----